 Pomeranians usually shed twice a year.
 They have two distinct layers of fur – an outer coat and an inner coat.

-A Pom’s undercoat is thick and as it sheds, a great deal of thinning occurs; this is interpreted by many people as short hairs are also shed.
-The reality is that after most of the inner hair layer has gone, the dog’s guard hairs won’t stand up, making the coat lay flat against his body and that eliminates the fluff.
-The amount of hair that gets shed can be affected by the temperature and weather.
+The reality is that after most of the inner hair layer has gone, the dog’s guard hair won’t stand up, making the coat lay flat against his body, eliminating the fluff.
+The amount of hair shed can be affected by the temperature and weather.

 Regardless of how much hair is shed, it’s best to regularly brush his coat often so you can get rid of dead hairs.
-Remember that it’s only temporary, it’s not a negative fact.
+Remember that it’s only temporary; it’s not a negative fact.
 It’s just part of your Pomeranian’s process of renewal.

-Final thoughts About a Short Haired Pomeranian
+Final thoughts About a Short-Haired Pomeranian

 Copyright Pomeranian.Org.
-All Rights reserved.
+All Rights Reserved.

 References and Further Reading:

-[1] Denise Leo “The Pomeranian Handbook”.
+[1] Denise Leo “The Pomeranian Handbook.”